By Essie Wambui

 Her passion, compassion and care has focused on assisting those marginalized by mental health, substance use and other socially stigmatized conditions.

-Irene’s compassion was in evidence recently when she came to the rescue of a girl born with a tumor on her face, baby Fidelis Muthoni of Muranga, Kenya.
+Irene’s compassion was in evidence recently when she came to the rescue of a girl named Fidelis Muthoni from Murang’a Kenya, who was born with a tumor on her face.
 Fidelis was due for surgery in Canada courtesy of The Herbie Fund.

-A team of doctors from Sick Kids hospital Canada had offered to treat Baby Fidelis for free if the family paid for her flight and six-month stay.
-However the family was allegedly conned KSh2.8 million by an NGO in Kenya after well-wishers raised the funds and it was only through the quick action of H.E Uhuru Kenyatta, who paid for her air ticket and Irene, who offered to host this family free of charge in Canada, that the baby was able to travel to come and undergo surgery.
+A team of doctors from Sick Kids hospital in Toronto had offered to treat Baby Fidelis for free if the family paid for her flight and six-month stay.
+However, the family was allegedly conned KSh2.8 million raised by well-wishers through the Kenyan NGO that purported to be working on behalf of the family.
+It was only through the quick action of President Uhuru Kenyatta, who paid for her air ticket and Irene, who offered to host this family free of charge in Canada, that the baby was able to travel to Canada for surgery.

 After many months of preparation and a battery of tests, Baby Fidelis is undergoing surgery today, Tuesday November 17, 2015.